duckduckgo/duckduckgo-help-pages/_docs/aichat/chat-models.md

 order: 100
 ---

-[DuckDuckGo AI Chat](https://duckduckgo.com/aichat){:target="\_blank"}{:rel="noopener noreferrer"} currently supports Anthropic’s Claude 3 Haiku, Meta’s Llama 3 70B, Mistral AI’s Mixtral 8x7B, and OpenAI’s ChatGPT 3.5 Turbo.
+[DuckDuckGo AI Chat](https://duckduckgo.com/aichat){:target="\_blank"}{:rel="noopener noreferrer"} currently supports Anthropic’s Claude 3 Haiku, Mistral AI’s Mixtral 8x7B, OpenAI’s ChatGPT 3.5 Turbo, and Llama 3 70B (built with Meta Llama 3).
 You can change your default chat model at any time by clicking on the current chat model name – in the left sidebar.

 ## Does DuckDuckGo moderate chat responses in any way?